Lasutriv/HomeLifePublic/README.md

 # The Goal

-Integrate all personal projects and home automation into 1 app that is responsive to all devices that connect to the app on the local network.
+Streamline the home life of individuals through various dashboards with the ability to integrate personal projects and home automation into 1 app that is responsive on all devices.

 # The Stack